2023 Philippine barangay and Sangguniang Kabataan elections: Electoral system

+Unlike the barangay captains, who have their own national federation, the SK chairpersons do not have such an equivalent body after its reformation in 2018.

 Preparation

 Postponement

-The November 2016 barangay and SK elections were postponed to May 2018, then scheduled the following election to May 2020, then every three years thereafter.
+The November 2016 barangay and SK elections were postponed to May 2018, and the following election was scheduled for May 2020, then every three years thereafter.

+Postponement to December 2022

 On September 30, 2019, the Senate of the Philippines passed a bill postponing the date of the barangay and Sangguniang Kabataan elections to December 5, 2022.
 The House of Representatives followed suit on November 4, 2019.
 Both bills were consolidated into one bill on November 11, 2019.
-The bill was signed by then President Rodrigo Duterte on December 3, 2019.
+The bill was signed by President Rodrigo Duterte on December 3, 2019.